 Even though they appear to be Toad with his second player palette using the same moves, their commands are based on the aforementioned characters that appear in Master Fighter VI', complete with the same distance requirements to perform them.
 However, 0B uses Yoshi's move commands; this is because Ken's special command list referred to Ryu's in Master Fighter VI' and Yoshi takes his spot.
 09 uses Toad's stage, 0A uses Yoshi's stage, and 0B uses Koopa's and Bowser's stage.

-Before a match begins, change address 0058 to a non-zero value below below 0B will re-enable Endurance Matches from Mortal Kombat, a leftover from Hummer Team's Mortal Kombat II.
-Defeating the opponent will result the opponent getting replaced by whichever character represents which value.
+Before a match begins, change address 0058 to a non-zero value below 0B to re-enable Endurance Matches, a leftover from Hummer Team's Mortal Kombat II.
+Defeating the opponent will result in the opponent getting replaced by whichever character represents which value.

-- Yoshi obviously has two of these sprites.
-(The latter one being a tileswap of the former) It's possible one of them could be related to his unused alternate jumping punch.
-(See below)
+- Yoshi has two of these sprites, with the latter one being a tileswap of the former.
+It's possible one of them could be related to his unused alternate jumping punch (see below).

-The first four graphic banks for Mario are completely unused: they're tiles for Mario's stance, walking animation, blocking sprites, getting hit sprites, dizzy animation and one of his jump sprites.
-These reappear a bit later but correctly flipped so Mario's facing to the right (like the rest of the sprites) whereas the unused ones are facing left.
+The first four graphic banks for Mario are completely unused: they're tiles for Mario's stance, walking animation, blocking sprites, getting hit sprites, dizzy animation, and one of his jump sprites.
+These reappear a bit later but correctly flipped so Mario's facing to the right (like the rest of the sprites), whereas the unused ones are facing left.
 While these graphic banks appear first, they all appear to be the same (but flipped around obviously) with the exception of one of his dizzy sprites.
-This dizzy sprite's hat is more like the rest of Mario's sprites where the one that gets used in-game looks much flatter.
+This dizzy sprite's hat is more like the rest of Mario's sprites, whereas the one used in-game looks much flatter.
 This was likely due to the fact that in the graphic banks that did get used, a star was included for when Mario becomes dizzy and ended up replacing one of the hat tiles, thus requiring his hat to be redrawn.
 This also suggests earlier in development that the star circling around the fighter's head was not yet considered.

 An alternate crouching kick for Mario.
 In-game, his crouching kick sprite is the same as his jumping kick and his flying kick special.
 Interestingly, all the sprites that use the same torso tiles are in the same graphic bank (including the unused jump punch sprite) and they just replace the bottom-half tiles on this sprite.